Breast cancer screening

 Mammograms are specialized x-rays of the breast that can reveal tumors before they can be felt.
 Many studies have shown that early detection saves lives and increases treatment options, according to the ACS.
 Today, most mammograms are digital.
 The images are saved as computer files instead of being on film.
 This allows a doctor to look at the x-ray image from different views or magnify sections for a closer look.
 Digital x-rays also allow doctors to view with greater accuracy potential areas of concern in women who have dense breasts.

 Ongoing research is exploring how newer technologies can help make mammograms even more effective.
-For example:

 Magnetic resonance imaging (MRI).
 In addition to a mammogram, women at high risk for breast cancer should have an MRI every year.
 Women with moderately high risk for breast cancer should discuss this screening test with their doctor.